bmeme/memento/README.md

     *log*
       Show the git log tree in a pretty format.

-    *rebaseFromSource*
+    *rebase*
+      `memento git rebase'

-      Rebases current branch with the source branch.
+      Rebases current branch with the configured source branch.

+      `memento git rebase <branch_name>'

+      Rebases current branch with the provided one.

     *commit*
       Allows you to commit your code by using conventional commits.